 2x rectangle D rings for 50mm

 I started on the base.
-I didn’t get the 2040 profiles cut to size, so I sawed 2x 45cm 2040 profiles from one piece of 90cm painstakingly by hand with one side 45 degree corner (the 45 degree corner is so I had no extra space to drill a hole in the flat corner otherwise).
+I didn’t get the 2040 profiles cut to size, so I sawed 2x 45cm 2040 profiles from one piece of 90cm with one side 45 degree corner.
+The angled cut is necessary for mounting later.

-Using the holes in the joint plate I marked the holes where i need to drill.
-Used a centerpoint (not sure about the english term) I hammered a hole and then I drilled them with my power drill and M4.
-Then I tapped the holes using an M5 tap and die set which leaves the holes threaded and then I could use my M5 bolts to bolt everything together.
+Using the holes in the 90^ joint plate I marked where i need to drill the aluminum profiles.
+Used a centerpoint (not sure about the english term) I hammered a hole in the profiles and then I drilled them with my power drill in size M5.
+Then I tapped the holes using an M6 tap and die set which leaves the holes threaded and then I could use my M6 stainless steel bolts to bolt everything together.

-Once the base was put together I tried to figure out the joints for the eventual shin support.
-I decided to add the shin support since it helps divide the forces all over your legs rather than just your feet.
-Since the stilts are quite angled and pretty far up it’s definitely recommended.
-It basically acts as a backup achilles heel.
+Once the base was put together I figured out the joints for the shin support.
+This basically acts as a backup achilles heel.

 I added 25cm long 5mm thick aluminum slats.
-I had to cut these to size by hand and I bought 1 meter so in the end i would have picked a little longer (maybe 30cm) to provide more support farther up the leg, especially if youre taller.
+I had to cut these to size by hand and I bought 1 meter so for second thought i would have picked a little longer (~30cm) to provide more support further up the leg, especially if you’re taller.

 I drilled both ends using M5 drill (no need to thread them they need to rotate) and mounted them to my steel corners with my M5 bolts and locknuts to prevent the nuts from falling off.